-As of 30th June, 2022 and 31st December, 2021, the gross amount of loans of the Group subject to refinancing and restructuring was \in 17,437 million and \in 17,949 million, respectively, mainly concentrated in Spain and Turkey, which represents 4.8 per cent. and 5.4 per cent., respectively, of total loans and advances to customers.
-These loans subject to refinancing and restructuring have an associated collateral value of \in 6,290 million and \in 6,668 million, respectively, and, as at 30th September, 2022, 52 per cent. of these loans were classified as impaired as of these respective dates.
+As of 31st December, 2022 and 31st December, 2021, the gross amount of loans of the Group subject to refinancing and restructuring of the Group was \in 15,120 million and \in 17,949 million, respectively (which represents a 16 per cent. decrease between 2021 and 2022), mainly concentrated in Spain and Turkey, which represents 4.2 per cent. and 5.6 per cent., respectively, of total loans and advances to customers net of loan loss provisions.
+These loans subject to refinancing and restructuring have an associated collateral value of \in 5,192 million and \in 6,668 million, respectively, and 54 per cent. and 51 per cent., respectively, of those loans were classified as impaired as of these respective dates.

-As of 30th September, 2022 and 31st December, 2021 assets from foreclosures and recoveries, net of impairment losses amounted to €803 million and €837 million, respectively.
+As of 31st December, 2022 and 31st December, 2021, assets from foreclosures and recoveries, net of impairment losses amounted to €714 million and €837 million, respectively.